hazelcast/fraud-detection-python/README.md

 * A client Java program to define and submit the real-time inference pipeline to Hazelcast.
 This pipeline defines a sequence of steps to determine if an incoming transaction is potentially fraudulent.
 * A Python transaction loader program similuating transactions being sent to Hazelcast
 * Hazelcast Management Center
-* A Streamlit dashboard illustrating how transactions and fraud predictions can be visualized using Python and SQL
+* A Fraud Analytics dashboard showing transactions and fraud predictions

+## Fraud Analytics Dashboard
+By the end of this demo, you will be able to visualize fraud predictions.
+This dashboard was built in Python and uses SQL to retrieve data from Hazelcast

 ![Fraud dashboard](./images/fraud-dashboard.png)